Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-A lipectomy of the arms is known as a brachioplasty (arm lift).
-This surgical procedure is particularly beneficial for individuals who have undergone significant weight loss or those who experience sagging skin due to aging.
+A lipectomy of the arms is known as a brachioplasty (arm lift) is a surgical procedure particularly beneficial for individuals who have undergone significant weight loss or those who experience loose skin due to ageing.
 The arms can be a challenging area to tone through exercise alone, especially when there is excess loose skin.
-Brachioplasty involves making incisions along the inner part of the arm to remove excess skin and fat, resulting in a more toned and contoured appearance.
+Brachioplasty involves making incisions along the inner part of the arm to remove excess skin and fat.

 Depending on the amount of excess skin and fat, the incisions can vary from minimal to extensive.
 Recovery from brachioplasty typically involves wearing a compression garment to minimize swelling and support the healing tissues, with most patients returning to normal activities within a few weeks.
 As with any body contouring surgery, consulting with a specialist surgeon is crucial to understanding the potential risks and benefits tailored to individual needs.